-There are several safe household materials that you can use to make DIY canister filters and filter bags.
+There are several safe household materials that you can use to make DIY canister filters bags.
 You may not think an individual filter media bag is particularly pricey, but depending on its size, a filter media bag can cost as much as $5 for a single bag.
 Even smaller bags cost nearly $3 apiece.
 Not a huge amount of money, but if you have more than one aquarium, and you have to replace the media bags fairly often, the cost can add up.
-Using ordinary household materials, you can make media bags and canister filters for a fraction of the cost of what you'd buy them for.
+Using ordinary household materials, you can make media bags for a canister filter for a fraction of the cost of what you'd buy them for.

 Pantyhose Media Bag

-For the same $5 you would spend on a single filter bag, you can purchase a pair of pantyhose or tights and make at least a half dozen or more filter media bags.
+For the same $5 you would spend on a single filter bag, you can purchase a pair of nylon pantyhose or tights and make at least a half dozen or more filter media bags.
 Simply cut the hosiery to the desired size, leaving a bit of extra length to close the ends.
 Tie one end in a knot, or use a small rubber band to close the opening tightly.
 Fill the hose with the desired media, such as activated carbon, zeolite, ceramic rings or bioballs, then close the other end with a knot or rubber band.
 Voila, you have your do it yourself media bag at a fraction of the cost of a store-bought bag.

 Cheesecloth Media Bag

 Another do-it-yourself media bag option is fine cheesecloth.
 Because the cheesecloth has larger pores than hosiery or commercial filter materials, you'll have to use several layers, but ultimately it works pretty well.
 Fold the cheesecloth about four layers thick, add the media in the middle, then pull the ends together and tie them off by knotting them or securing them with rubber bands.